You can become a better swimmer without even working out!

 2. Take a warm shower before bed

 Studies have shown that a high core body temperature before bedtime correlates to difficulty falling asleep.
-So, taking a warm shower before bedtime slows your metabolism and reverses this effect.
+Taking a warm shower before bedtime slows your metabolism and reverses this effect.

 Further, having a consistent shower schedule before bed can signal to your body that it is time to sleep.
-(If you’re familiar, you can think of this as a Pavlovian response!)
+(If you are familiar, you can think of this as a Pavlovian cue!)

 3. Sleep in a 65 degree room